Check out my Instant Pot soft boiled eggs! These are the easiest foolproof way to make soft boiled eggs. Firm whites with a soft yolk center.

 Start by adding your water into the Instant pot liner.

-Place the steamer insert into the pot, and place your eggs on the steamer.
+Place the steamer insert into the pot, and place your eggs into the pot of water.

 Place the lid on, and seal.
 Then you will pressure cook for low manual pressure for 3 minutes.

-While the eggs are cooking run cold water into a bowl with a bunch of ice to create an ice bath.
+While the eggs are cooking run cold water into an ice water bath.

 Once the eggs are done, release pressure, and then remove eggs and place into the cold ice water.